Ruth Ann Baldwin

+Baldwin is best known for her film, '49-'17; This film is notable for being one of the first Westerns directed by a woman, marking a significant milestone in early cinema.

 Early life

 Ruth Ann Baldwin was born in September 1886 in West Suffield, Connecticut, to Charles Baldwin and Abby Taylor.
 Her father died when she was young, and she and her mother relocated to the San Diego, California, area.
 Ruth Ann attended school in National City, where her musical talents were evident, before forging a career as a journalist.

 After working as a society columnist at The San Diego Sun, she appears to have moved to Los Angeles around 1913.
 She was engaged to be married to Walter Bullard Ridgeway, a landscape architect, that same year, although that marriage does not seem to have taken place.

 Baldwin later married actor Leo Pierson, who appeared in many of the films she directed, including her two feature films, A Wife on Trial and '49–'17.

 Career

-In 1913, Universal Film Manufacturing Company hired Baldwin as a writer.
-She wrote scenarios for a number of films produced over the next few years, beginning with Damon and Pythias (1914).
+Ruth Ann Baldwin began her film career with the Bison Film Company, a subsidiary of Universal Film Manufacturing Company that specialized in Westerns.
+In 1913, Baldwin was hired as a writer.
+She wrote scenarios for a number of films produced over the next few years, beginning with The Werewolf (1913).
 Most of the films for which she received writing credit are shorts, but Baldwin also contributed to feature-length films.

 In December 1914, Universal sent Baldwin to London to assist E. Phillips Oppenheim with turning his, The Black Box into a 15-episode serial.
 Phillips was an experienced novelist, but The Black Box was the first of his works to be adapted for film and Baldwin had gained a reputation for scenario expertise.

 In August 1916, after working for Universal for several years as a writer and a six-month stint as a film editor, Baldwin became a director for Universal.
 Her first directorial effort was The Mother Call (1916), a one-reel drama.

 In 1917, she directed a feature-length film called A Wife on Trial.
 Based on the novel The Rose Garden Husband, and starring her husband and Mignon Anderson, the film centers on a girl who dreams of owning a garden and ends up marrying a paralyzed man who owns one.
 Critic Robert C. McElravy of Moving Picture World opined, "... it gets over extremely well and will please the average audience immensely".

+For unknown reasons, Baldwin left Universal Studios.
+Fox Film Company and Metro Pictures Corporation credited Baldwin with six scenarios from 1919-1921.